szha/gluon-crash-course/nn.md

 ## A shorter way with `nn.Sequential`

-We have the freedom to write complex forward function with the `nn.Block` approach, including using arbitury functions in the `nd` package, printing intermediate results, and using Python's control flow such as `if-else` and `for`.
+We have the freedom to write a complex forward function with the `nn.Block` approach, including using arbitrary functions in the `nd` package, printing intermediate results, and using Python's control flow such as `if-else` and `for`.

-If the network forward function is simply envoking the layers one-by-one, we can use `nn.Sequential` to make the codes shorter.
+If the network forward function is simply invoking the layers one-by-one, we can use `nn.Sequential` to make the codes shorter.
 Let's reimplement the above `LeNet`.

 ```{.python .input  n=13}
 net = nn.Sequential()